A Travel Price Comparison for Mexico Tulum vs. Mexico City for Attractions, Food, Nightlife, and Couples

 A weekend in Tulum or Mexico City?

-Visitors enjoy the shopping and museums when visiting the archeological destination of Tulum.
+Visitors enjoy the shopping and museums when visiting the lively destination of Tulum.
 Many visitors also spend a good bit of time hiking.
 This town offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 It's hard to know how much time to spend in Mexico City.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.